felixhaidle/spice-nf/README.md

 - Initialize the SPICE library structure and fetch species metadata from [ENSEMBL](https://www.ensembl.org/index.html).
 - Annotate the peptide sequences using [fas.doAnno](https://doi.org/10.1093/bioinformatics/btad226).
 - Restructure the annotated sequences in preparation for FAS scoring.
+- Order FAS scoring by estimating run time for each gene by using [fas.calcComplexity](https://doi.org/10.1093/bioinformatics/btad226).
 - Perform FAS scoring using [fas.run](https://doi.org/10.1093/bioinformatics/btad226).
 - Merge the resulting FAS scores into the final library structure.